image002 Centro of Oneida Page

 Utica Transit Authority

-The Utica area has a population of 65,000, which unfortunately has been declining since 1950 when was home to 100,000 residents.
+The Utica area has a population of 65,000, which unfortunately has been declining since 1950 when the city was home to 100,000 residents.
 Until March 31, 2005, the Utica Transit Authority served the city and the surrounding villages of New Hartford, Clinton, and Whitesboro, after which Centro of Oneida took over.
 The buses run on a twenty-minute schedule and meet at the corner of Bleecker and Genesee Streets.
-The bus fleet consisted entirely of Orion buses, currently being replaced by low-floor buses or being rebuilt to as-good-as-new condition and repainted into Centro’s wavy-stripe livery as they re-enter service.
+The bus fleet consists of Orion V inherited from the UTA, along with Orion VII and Gillig Advantage low-floor buses.
+The Orion V buses were rebuilt into as-good-as-new condition and repainted into Centro’s wavy-stripe livery as they re-entered service.

 image004